 Our program’s diverse range of support services includes help with finding safe places to live, good-paying jobs, legal aid, and logistical support, while also providing support letters and assistance with securing financial aid and grants from existing programs designed for human rights defenders.

-A.R.A.P. was recently contacted by a man named Ahmed (an alias), a 35-year-old atheist who has been at the epicenter of religious oppression in Iran; Ahmed was subjected to the draconian punishments of Sharia law before he fled to Turkey.
-Before his departure, he was the owner of a mobile phone workshop and stood in brave opposition to such laws in Iran until 2013.
+ARAP was contacted by a man named Ahmed (an alias), who is a 35-year-old atheist at the epicenter of religious oppression in Iran.
+Ahmed was subjected to the draconian punishments associated with Sharia law before he fled to Turkey for safety.
+Before his departure he was the owner of a mobile phone workshop and stood in brave opposition to oppressive laws in Iran until 2013.

-Ahmed was regularly questioning oppressive religious practices and government policies on his social media accounts, utilizing logical arguments and related discourse while openly criticizing all Islamic practices in front of friends and customers alike.
-In due time, he began to receive direct threats, including threats directed at his family.
-Radicals and government supporters sought to intimidate Ahmed with threats to his life; then government entities sued him and accused Ahmed of being a spy for Israel.
+Ahmed was openly questioning oppressive religious practices and related government policies on his social media accounts, utilizing logical arguments and associated discourse while openly condemning Islamic practices in front of friends and customers alike.
+In due time, he began to receive direct threats against his life, including threats directed at his family.
+Radicals and government supporters sought to intimidate and silence Ahmed; then government entities sued him and accused him of being a spy for Israel.
 When the threats and lawsuits began to overwhelm, he decided to flee Turkey in 2013.

 Since then he has been residing in numerous cities while seeking asylum and going through that arduous process.
 He received his UNHCR protection status in 2015 and became a member of Ateizm Dernegi as well.
 Recently he has begun to build a life for himself in Turkey without any of the dangers he was subjected to in his homeland.